slayne/hacker101-notes/Cryptography Crash Coourse.md

 You can then decrypt using the same key.

-But How to pass the key to th relevant parties ?
+But how to pass the key to th relevant parties ?
 Cryptography tries to answer that question.

-Two families of cyphers :
+Two families of ciphers :

 * Symmetric : Both side share same key
   * Stream : Encrypt data byte per byte